IdirBenSlama/MVP_KIMERA/README.md

 - Python 3.12+
 - See `requirements.txt` for Python package dependencies.
-- The `httpx` dependency is pinned to `<0.27` due to compatibility with FastAPI's test client.
+- The `httpx` dependency is pinned to `0.24.*` for FastAPI test client compatibility.

 Install dependencies with: